About Me

 The American Cancer Society's Relay for Life is the world's largest fund-raising relay event, with more than 4,500 events in the United States and additional ones in other countries.
 In Georgia, there are more than 150 events.
 Gwinnett County's is the largest Relay for Life event in the world.

 More than 3 million Americans will participate in relay events this year in honor or memory of a family member or friend affected by cancer.
-They will spend countless hours and donate more than
+They will spend countless hours and donate more than $400 million with the expectation that their time and money will get us closer to a cure for cancer.

 But which cancers will benefit from that money?